tarwn/lessthandot-hugo/blogs/content/posts/2014-05-14-speaking-at-itproceed.md

   - ssrs

 ---
-I&#8217;m delighted to announce I will be giving a session at [ITPROceed][1], a new event in Belgium for the IT Professional.
+I'm delighted to announce I will be giving a session at [ITPROceed][1], a new event in Belgium for the IT Professional.
 From their website:

 > ITPROceed is a joint effort between the ITProfessional User Groups with the strong support of Microsoft to bring you the best on the Cloud OS, System Center, SQL, Office 365, Windows 8, Unified Communications, Lync, Azure and SharePoint.